peter-evans/create-pull-request/README.md

 ![Pull Request Example](https://github.com/peter-evans/create-pull-request/blob/master/pull-request-example.png?raw=true)

-### Example workflow to automate periodic dependency updates
+### Use case: Create a pull request to update X periodically

 This example workflow executes once a week and will create a pull request for any dependency updates.
 This pattern will work well for updating any kind of static content from an external source.

 ```yml
 name: Update Dependencies